Flippiere/SimpleCPU-Simulator/README.md

 My Final Year University Project.
-An Emulator for the SimpleCPU architecture designed by Mike Freeman which is used to teach computer architecture concepts and assembly programming, at the University of York
+An Emulator for the SimpleCPU architecture designed by Mike Freeman which is used to teach computer architecture concepts and assembly programming, at the University of York.